scantics/Le-Lenny-Lenguage/(ง⌐□ل͜□)งREADLE(ง⌐□ل͜□)ง.md

 2. Emoticompiler does good optimization.

-3. Get not ambiguous and always readable
+3. Don't avoid being unambiguous and always readable

 4. Le code extension is .txt, in order to be less intimidating to new programmers.